kyma-incubator/connector-tools/qualtrics-event-gw/README.md

 ## About

 This is an HTTP gateway that takes in event/webhook notifications from Qualtrics (https://api.qualtrics.com/docs/webhooks) into Kyma.
 It is a Qualtrics specific alternative to the default Kyma Event Gateway component.
-Subscriptions in Qualtrics can be managed using the qualtrics-webhook-registtration component or directly using the Qualtrics API as described in [Event Registration on Qualtrics](#Event-Registration-on-Qualtrics).
+Subscriptions in Qualtrics can be managed using the qualtrics-webhook-registration component or directly using the Qualtrics API as described in [Event Registration on Qualtrics](#Event-Registration-on-Qualtrics).

 ## Command Line Parameters